 Bread: we love a good loaf, but especially if there’s some healthy seeds like flaxseed or sunflower seeds.
 In our modern world, carbohydrates are deemed a “bad food”, but this is simply not true.
 The carbs you want to add to your protein-dense meals are what are called complex carbohydrates.
 They are healthy whole grains that take longer to break down, making it less likely to spike your blood sugar.

 Because of their powerful nutritious profile, it’s recommended to consume a serving of oats daily.
 To be honest, I don’t feel like having oatmeal every day for breakfast, so oat flour provides another way to eat oats to support health.
+Discover the numerous health benefits of oats being incorporated into your daily diet and explore its versatility as a gluten free alternative to traditional flour.

 Health Benefits of Oats